cyansnbrst/itcode_bot/README.md

-# Aiogram bot template
+# Random dog bot
-This is simple aiogram's telegram bot template.
-Feel free to share.
+This bot sends random dog gifs/vids/pics for any command you type